SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 2. Create a SAP Cloud Logging service instance in the shared resources Cloud Foundry space of your provider subaccount:
     1. Create a SAP Cloud Logging service instance with the following command:
         ```
-        cf create-service cloud-logging standard shared-cloud-logging -c '{
+        cf create-service cloud-logging dev shared-cloud-logging -c '{
           "ingest_otlp": {
             "enabled":  true
           },
           "backend": {
-            "api_enabled": true
+            "api_enabled": false
           }
         }'
         ```
-        This creates a *service instance* named `shared-cloud-logging` with *service offering* as `cloud-logging` and *service plan* as `standard` with the given configuration.
+        This creates a *service instance* named `shared-cloud-logging` with *service offering* as `cloud-logging` and *service plan* as `dev` with the given configuration.
         > Note: The parameters `ingest_otlp` and `backend` allow the ingestion of OpenTelemetry data and backend/API access to the SAP Cloud Logging service.
 They are explained in the [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters) document of the SAP Cloud Logging service on the SAP Help Portal.

     2. Check if the SAP Cloud Logging service instance is created by running the `cf service shared-cloud-logging` command.